-When work packages are detail planned, meaningful indicators must be identified for use in measuring completion status.
+When work packages are detail planned, meaningful indicators of progress and objective completion criteria must be identified for use in measuring work progress.
 For measurable or discrete effort work packages, the CAM must specify the start, interim, and completion milestones or the units of work that will be used to measure accomplishment of the task.
 Work package milestones must portray the beginning or end of discretely measurable pieces of work.
 Whenever possible, discrete work packages are measured using earned value techniques such as 0/100, 50/50, or weighted milestones.
 The earned value technique chosen for each work package should provide the most objective and accurate assessment of work accomplishment - the budgeted cost for work performed (BCWP).